adloky/smalls/french-classic-b-mbm.md

 **36.Rh1 Qc7 37.Qg1!**

 It's important for White to keep an eye out for ...d4 as well.
 For example: 37.Qb2?
-Rc3 38.Ka1 Qb6 39.Re1 Qd8 (threatening...Qh4 in order to go after the kingside pawns.
+Rc3 38.Ka1 Qb6 39.Re1 Qd8 threatening ...Qh4 in order to go after the kingside pawns.
 If 40.Rh1 d4! is strong as the passed d-pawn is a free agent, with no blockader having dominion over it.
 41.Rhd1 d3 leaves White in an absolutely paralyzing bind.
 "There are traitors in our midst," declares White's king, who states the obvious.

 **37...Rc3 38.Qd1**